December 8, 2020

 We’ve seen each other several times since then and chat on Whatsapp.
 Lucky for me, Andrea is a giving person, so when I asked if she’d like to join us on one of our weekly community zoom calls, to answer questions of our athletes, she said “ok”.

-Below you’ll find a recording of that call and some essential takeaways that Andrea shared.
+Above you’ll find a recording of that call and below are some essential takeaways that Andrea shared.